vangelov/saganario/README.md

 #### `expectEnd`

-This type of expectation is used when you want check that after the expected value is emitted the generator ends.
+This type of expectation is used when you want check that after the expected value is emitted, the generator ends.

 Example saga: